-This imports the external dependencies into a local vendor directory. peer chaincode package and peer chaincode install operations will then include code associated with the dependencies into the chaincode package.
+Once dependencies are vendored in your chaincode directory, peer chaincode package and peer chaincode install operations will then include code associated with the dependencies into the chaincode package.

-6.8 Chaincode for Operators
+7.9 Chaincode for Operators

-6.8.1 What is Chaincode?
+7.9.1 What is Chaincode?

 Chaincode is a program, written in Go, node.js, or Java that implements a prescribed interface.
 Chaincode runs in a secured Docker container isolated from the endorsing peer process.
 Chaincode initializes and manages ledger state through transactions submitted by applications.